What Is Considered “Reasonable in the Circumstances” for Proof of Personal Emergency Leave in Ontario?

-In Ontario, personal emergency leave (PEL) has changed a lot in the last two years.
+In Ontario, personal emergency leave (PEL) has changed a lot since being introduced four years ago.
 If you’re finding it difficult to keep up, you’re not alone.

 In 2018, Bill 148 introduced changes to personal leave in Ontario.
 This included two paid personal emergency leave days, with up to 10 days total being available.
 Later that year, with a new provincial government, the rules changed again.
 Employees were entitled to a total of 10 unpaid days.

-In the wake of COVID-19 and the invocation of the Emergency Act, more employees may now be entitled to PEL.
-Employers may also have questions about what counts as “reasonable in the circumstances” proof in the middle of a pandemic.
+In the wake of COVID-19 and the invocation of the Emergency Act in 2020, more employees were PEL.
+Now two years into the pandemic, with vaccine rollouts and the end of many public health measures, employers may also have questions about what counts as “reasonable in the circumstances” proof beyond the acute phase of the pandemic.

-Thankfully there are answers to help you balance employer and employee rights during this uncertain time.
+Thankfully there are answers to help you balance employer and employee rights as work situations and public health restrictions continue to change.

 Bill 148 left intact most of the reasons an employee might take PEL.
 Common reasons include: